mush20/angular-shopping-cart/README.md

 https://stackblitz.com/github/ampdigital/interview-angular

 # Submit your code
 Simply fork this repository to get your copy to work on.
+Make your copy private but visible to onetonnesam@gmail.com.
 Once you are ready to submit, create a pull request.
 Please refer to https://guides.github.com/activities/forking/